Sinha199/Sinha199/README.md

 <h1 align="center">Hi 👋, I'm Anshu Sinha</h1>
 <h3 align="center">All about building learning each day.</h3>

-- 🌱 I’m currently learning **System design and architecture of various platforms and working technolgies asnd software"
+- 🌱 I’m currently learning **System design and architecture of various platforms and working technolgies asnd software**

 - 📫 How to reach me **anshusinha57@gmail.com**